Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Conclusions

-In this paper, the time-varying formation tracking control of wheeled mobile robots with region constraint is investigated using the generalized Udwadia-Kalaba formulation.
-The communication topology is directed and weighted with a spanning tree.
+This article investigates the time-varying formation tracking control of wheeled robots with region constraint using the generalized Udwadia-Kalaba formulation.
+The communication topology is modeled as a weighted directed graph containing a spanning tree.
 The time-varying formation tracking control objective is transformed to a constraint equation and the region constraint is transformed through an appropriate diffeomorphism.
 The time-varying formation tracking controller with region constraint is designed under the generalized Udwadia-Kalaba framework.
-With the proposed controller, the wheeled mobile robots can achieve the desired time-varying formation tracking with collision avoidance from the boundaries.
-Finally, the theoretical results are demonstrated by some numerical simulations.
-In future studies, optimization for the time-varying formation tracking control of wheeled mobile robots will be investigated.
+Under the time-varying formation tracking controller, the desired time-varying formation tracking with collision avoidance from the boundaries can be achieved.
+Finally, the theoretical results are illustrated by some numerical simulations.
+Future work will investigate the optimization for the time-varying formation tracking control of wheeled mobile robots.

-\bf \begin{IEEEbiography}[{ }]{Yijie Kang} received the B.S. degree in School of Aeronautic Science and Engineering from Beihang University, Beijing, China, in 2024.
-He is currently working toward the M.S. degree in dynamics and control with School of Aeronautic Science and Engineering from Beihang University, Beijing, China.